typegoose/typegoose/docs/guides/migration/migrate-10.md

 As a side-effect, the type-narrowing also works with the `else` case and excludes the `true` case.

+## Indexes can now be set to not be inherited

+In Typegoose 10.0 a new ModelOption has been introduced named [`disableLowerIndexes`](../../api/decorators/modelOptions.md#disablelowerindexes) to choose to not inherit any of the lower indexes.

+## Option `runSyncIndexes` has been removed

+The Model Option `runSyncIndexes` has been removed.
+If wanting to continue to use it, manually call `model.syncIndexes()`.

 ## Function `getClassForDocument` has been removed

 Function `getClassForDocument` has been removed and merged into [`getClass`](../../api/functions/getClass.md) directly.